A Growing Leader in the Cloud Market

 Were you reading about Azure’s market share to prepare for a transition?
 Do you, like many of the top websites in the world, also want to move your website to the cloud?

-Read on to find out how you can move your WordPress site, hassle-free, to the cloud with Kinsta.
+Read on to find out how you can move your site, app or database, hassle-free, to the cloud with Kinsta.

 Want the Power of Google Cloud Without the Hassle?

-Google Cloud platform offers the most robust cloud hosting, with minimal downtime and latency thanks to their premium tier global network and high performing latest generation virtual machines like C2.
+Google Cloud platform offers the most robust cloud hosting, with minimal downtime and latency thanks to their premium tier global network and high performing latest generation virtual machines like C2 and C3D.

-But as a WordPress user, setting up an efficient and secure environment is a lot more complex than with a regular hosting plan.
+But setting up an efficient and secure environment is a lot more complex than with a regular hosting plan.

-Get the best of both worlds – powerful, scalable, secure, and stable hosting designed to take your WordPress site to another level.
+Get the best of both worlds – powerful, scalable, secure, and stable hosting designed to take your project to another level.